Customer feedback

 As well as providing your contact details, include as much information about what happened, where and when it occurred and who was involved.
 Let us also know what you think we should do to resolve the problem.

-If we are unable to resolve your problem on the spot, we will follow the procedure in our complaints policy (link below).
+If we are unable to resolve your problem on the spot, we will follow the procedure in our complaints policy:

 Summary of Complaints Procedure